-This type of government-sponsored life insurance is not available through private insurance companies or brokers like Policygenius.
+S-DVI is a type of government-sponsored life insurance not available through private insurance companies or brokers like Policygenius.
 However, those with less severe disabilities may be eligible for traditional life insurance, which can provide more coverage at cheaper rates.
 Read on to learn more about eligibility requirements, benefit options, and how to apply for S-DVI.

 Veterans must meet the following four requirements to qualify for S-DVI: